Poojavpatel/graphql_proj/README.md

 * create models using mongoose.model()
 * an object based on a mongoose model has a method of save(), save writes and updates the object in database.
 * mongoose return data with some meta data, to get only the data part of event use spread operator as `{ ...event._doc }`
+* 'ref' field in schema of a model, lets mongoose know two fields are internally related
+* use bcrypt to hash passwords

 ### Issues and their fixes
 * mongoose "Event is not a constructor" -